Sue Dyson and Roger McShane. First published in Wine Talk, October 2017.

 Without the right soil, grapes don’t develop deep flavour.
 But what is the right soil?
 Good soil is not necessarily rich soil.
 It can be quite sparse soil provided is supports a healthy level of bacteria and fungi.

-In the next three newsletters we will examine the influence of soils, their mineral composition and the inhabitants of the soil (worms, spiders, bacteria and fungi) have on the quality of grapes and hence the quality of wines made from them.
+In the next four newsletters we will examine the influence of soils, their mineral composition and the inhabitants of the soil (worms, spiders, bacteria and fungi) have on the quality of grapes and hence the quality of wines made from them.

 We will also examine how elements from the soil are transferred into the vines and then into the grapes whether from the atmosphere or from the soil.